 IN BUSINESSES, FAITH INSTITUTIONS & OTHER SETTINGS

-Businesses, faith institutions and other settings can still choose to require that you wear a mask and stay 6 feet away from others in their locations, even if you’ve been fully vaccinated.
-This is an important choice they can make to keep their communities and visitors safe.
+Businesses, faith institutions and other settings can also require that you wear a mask and stay 6 feet away from others in their locations, even if you’ve been fully vaccinated.
+This is important to keep their communities and visitors safe.

 EMPLOYERS ARE REQUIRED TO PROVIDE FACE COVERINGS FOR EMPLOYEES

 Your employer must provide you with a face mask, face covering or face shield when you are at work.
 If your employer will not give you a mask, please contact Oregon Occupational Safety and Health (Oregon OSHA).